apache/spark/docs/running-on-yarn.md

 ```

 Hadoop tokens expire.
 They can be renewed "for a while"; the Spark Application Master will automatically
 do this.
-However, eventually, they will stop being renewable.
-After this point, all attempts to
+However, eventually, they will stop being renewable —after which all attempts to
 access secure data will fail.
 The only way to avoid that is for the application to be launched
 with the secrets needed to log in to Kerberos directly: a keytab.

 ## Launching your application with Apache Oozie

 Apache Oozie can launch Spark.
-In an insecure cluster, this is straightforward.
+In a secure cluster, the launched application will need the relevant
-In a secure cluster, Spark will need the tokens needed to access the cluster's services.
+tokens to access the cluster's services.
 If Spark is launched with a keytab, this is automatic.
 However, if Spark is to be
 launched without a keytab, the responsibility for setting up security must be handed
 over to Oozie.